Yang Guifei

-Yang Yuhuan (楊玉環; 719 – 15 July 756), often known as Yang Guifei (楊貴妃, with Guifei being the highest rank for imperial consorts during her time), and known briefly by the Taoist nun name Taizhen (太真), was the beloved consort of Emperor Xuanzong of Tang during his later years.
+Yang Yuhuan (楊玉環; 719 – 15 July 756), often known as Yang Guifei or Lady Yang (楊貴妃, with guifei being the highest rank for imperial consorts during her time), and known briefly by the Taoist nun name Taizhen (太真), was the beloved consort of Emperor Xuanzong of Tang during his later years.
 She is known as one of the Four Beauties of ancient China.

-During the An Lushan Rebellion, as Emperor Xuanzong and his cortege were fleeing from the capital Chang'an to Chengdu, the emperor's guards demanded that he put Yang to death because they blamed the rebellion on her cousin Yang Guozhong and the rest of her family.
-The emperor capitulated and reluctantly ordered his attendant Gao Lishi to supervise her forced suicide.
+During the An Lushan Rebellion, while Emperor Xuanzong and his cortege were fleeing from Chang’an to Chengdu, imperial guards led by Chen Xuanli mutinied at Mawei Station and demanded Yang’s execution, attributing the decline of the dynasty to her family, particularly her cousin Yang Guozhong.
+The emperor capitulated and ordered his attendant Gao Lishi to supervise her forced suicide.
+Their love story is immortalized by Bai Juyi's poem Song of Everlasting Regret.

 Background

 Yang was born in 719 during the Tang dynasty, early in the reign of Emperor Xuanzong.
 Her great-great-grandfather Yang Wang (楊汪) was a key official during the reign of Emperor Yang of Sui, and, after the fall of the Sui dynasty, served one of the contenders to succeed Sui, Wang Shichong; Yang Wang was then killed when Wang Shichong was defeated by Tang forces in 621.
 Yang Wang was from Huayin (華陰; in modern Weinan, Shaanxi), but his clan subsequently relocated to Yongle (永樂; in modern Yuncheng, Shanxi).

 Yang's father Yang Xuanyan (楊玄琰) served as a census official at Shu Prefecture (蜀州; in modern Chengdu, Sichuan), and his family went there with him.
 He appeared to have had no sons, but had four daughters who were known to history—Yang Yuhuan and three older sisters.
 Yang Xuanyan died when Yang Yuhuan was still young, so the latter was raised by her uncle Yang Xuanjiao (楊玄璬), who was a low-ranking official at Henan Municipality (河南府; modern Luoyang).

+In 735 CE, Yang Yuhuan was invited to the wedding of Princess Xianyi, daughter of Emperor Xuanzong, to Yang Hui, a relative of Yang Yuhuan, in Luoyang.
+There, she met Princess Xianyi’s brother, Li Mao, Prince of Shou, who immediately fell in love with Yuhuan.
+The prince then told his mother, Consort Wu, who help persuaded Emperor Xuanzong to approve of their union.